 So what is situational awareness?
 It’s a well known concept in military circles but not very well known elsewhere.
 Here’s a somewhat formal definition:

-All that means is that when you’re in a situation, you instinctively form a mental model of the situation based on patterns you’ve seen before, a sort of “theory” of the situation that allows you to predict how it will unfold into the near future.
+All that means is that when you’re in a situation, you instinctively form a mental model of the situation based on what you perceive and what you can map to patterns you’ve seen before, a sort of “theory” of the situation that allows you to predict how it will unfold into the near future.

-The quality of that mental model determines how close you are to being right about the situation and how correct the decisions you make in relation to that situation will be.
+The quality of that mental model determines how close you are to being right about the situation and the quality of decisions you make in relation to that situation will be.
 This mental model will often suggest what moves you make next based on your objective.

 The importance of maps in situational awareness